Prestige (Fame/Reputation/Notoriety, Merit, and Status)

 This presents a good opportunity for adding Character Story elements to the Character.

-Tracked using Points of Merit.
+Prestige is tracked using Points of Merit.
 It operates off a baseline spectrum of assumed ‘average’ value and then negative and positive reflections as it progresses away.
+Its value depends on what it relates to, such as a liege or an Institution.

 Individual and Group Reputation